hiowatah/Mod_2-Project/README.md

 # Project Overview

-In this project, I wanted to see if the total sales of a video game can be predicted by knowing general information about the game.
+For this project, I wanted to see if I could predict the total sales of a video game using linear regression.
 As a gamer, I typically have an intuition of how well a game will sell based on my experience following the industry.
-I wanted to see if I could quantify this intuition into a linear regression model.
+I wanted to see if I could quantify this intuition into a linear regression model using Python.

 <u><b> Key Variables to Predict Sales </b></u>
 <br>